What an adventure!

 There were a few shops and we even managed to find what looked like a legit “restaurant.”
 We asked for a menu.
 The woman laughed, rolled her eyes, and told us that the dinner was chicken.
 Okay, chicken it is.
 We were happy to have some more chicken & rice, as we had been living off of peanut-butter crackers for breakfast and lunch during the past two days.

 It was broken sleep all night, which was fine because we were wide-awake at 3:00 am, ready to go for our early morning departure.
 This morning Christian had told us we would leave at 4:00.
-So, of course, we were cruising down the Napo towards Iquitos by 3:50 am.
-Hopefully we didn’t leave anyone behind.
+So, of course, we were cruising down the Napo towards Iquitos by 3:45 am.
+Hopefully, we didn’t leave anyone behind.

 We may have slept better during these dark early morning hours on a speeding boat than during the night in the room.

 After our final sunrise on the Napo River, it was nice to be able to see our surroundings again.
 It was a pleasant ride and surprisingly cool-ish temperatures.
-The daylight again revealed the thick jungle we’re traveling through that was dotted by remote villages.
+The daylight again revealed the thick jungle we’d been traveling through, dotted by rmore emote villages.